setms/book/docs/design/analysis.md

 Architecting consists of the following activities:

-1. Divide the system into subsystems based on requirements.
+1. Combine modules into subsystems.
 2. Group functional requirements and assign the groups to subsystems.
 3. Divide subsystems into standard subsystems to acquire (like databases) and custom subsystems to build.
 4. Select existing implementations for standard subsystems.